A Review of Disney’s Yacht Club Resort, including the location, amenities, and rooms at the Yacht Club.

 Location of Disney’s Yacht Club Resort

 Transportation to the parks from the Yacht Club is fairly easy.
-There’s a direct bus to the Magic Kingdom, a shared bus to Animal Kingdom, and boats to Epcot and Disney’s Hollywood Studio.
+There’s a direct bus to the Magic Kingdom (or sometimes a shared bus with the Beach Club), a shared bus to Animal Kingdom, and boats to Epcot and Disney’s Hollywood Studio.

-If you enjoy dining at Epcot, it’s a great location because you can enter the park through the back entrance for dinner (just make sure you have the park hopper on your ticket if you are planning to visit another park that day).
+If you enjoy dining at Epcot, it’s a great location because you can enter the park through the back entrance for dinner (just make sure you have the park hopper option on your ticket if you are planning to visit another park that day).

-Other room types include standard view (which are usually of a roof or a parking lot), woods view, or water view (which would be a view of the quiet pool or Crescent Lake).
+There are also various views offered, including a standard view room (which are usually of a roof or a parking lot), woods view, or water view (which would be a view of the quiet pool or Crescent Lake).

 Amenities at Disney’s Yacht Club Resort

-If you are staying at the Yacht Club, I definitely recommend saving at least an afternoon to spend time at Stormalong Bay.
+If you are staying at the Yacht Club, I definitely recommend saving at least an afternoon to spend time at Stormalong Bay, especially if you are visiting during the warmer weather.
 In addition to that complex, the Yacht and Beach Club resorts also offer three quieter pools, if you are looking for a more low-key experience.

 Disney’s Yacht Club Resort

 Have you stayed at the Disney Yacht Club Resort?